 We Fight for Veterans

 Making it home is only half the battle.
-United Way’s Mission United and other community programs offered support to 209 veterans and military families.
 Mission United is a collective effort that addresses the complicated and fragmented systems of veteran services currently in place.
 It is a community collaboration that serves as a central contact for veterans to access community support and resources.

 Volunteers Who Joined the Fight

 Volunteer work impacts all facets of United Way’s mission.
 Heart of Florida United Way’s Volunteer Resource Center harnesses the caring power of our community to create lasting change.
-Overall, 3,908 volunteers contributed 60,124 hours of service, saving local nonprofit agencies nearly $1.5 million.
+Overall, 3,358 volunteers contributed 60,667 hours of service, saving local nonprofit agencies over $1.5 million.